danbev/learning-ai/notes/ggml-gallocr-reserve.md

         }
 ```
 In our case `a` has one child, `n_children` is 1 and no views, `n_views` is 0,
 and it is not a view.
+And note that output tensors cannot be resued, and the
+tensor need to have the same type and dimensions (layout).

 Now, this is interesting what happnes next:
 ```c++
                         hn->buffer_id = p_hn->buffer_id;
                         hn->offset = p_hn->offset;